 What is Wharton Social Impact Initiative (WSII)?

-WSII is Wharton’s cross-disciplinary center for research, training, and outreach to strengthen business-based solutions to social and environmental challenges.
+WSII is Wharton’s cross-disciplinary center for research, training, and outreach to advance business-based solutions to social and environmental challenges.

 Here’s what we do:

 - We develop the talent for tomorrow’s social impact.
 We give Penn and Wharton students and alumni the skills and training opportunities to effect smart and savvy change through business.
 Discover our programs.

 - We lead cutting-edge, innovative research.
 We provide the data, analytics, and insights to steer strategic investments that yield both positive returns and real social impact.
 Explore our research.

 - We build the impact investing community.
 We share insights, knowledge, stories, and news to increase awareness about the social impact of business.
 Read our news and stories.

 We are not an academic department (like Wharton’s department of Marketing, Management, Finance, or Statistics, for example), nor do we offer regular academic courses for credit or a degree.
 Rather, we partner with and support faculty across Wharton, and lead our own programs for students, alumni, and the broader impact community.
 Learn more about our faculty affiliates and social impact courses.